🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Zencastr Embeddable Player

-💡 Pro Tip: Place the player above the fold on your homepage.
-Visitors who see it right away are more likely to press play.
+💡 Pro Tip: Insert the player above the fold on your episode page.
+Listeners who scroll rarely press play.

 How to Use Zencastr Transcription